Questions on free movement, red tape linger in Brexit citizens' deal

 EU citizens fill key roles in Britain’s state-run health service, construction sector and many professional jobs, with British business leaders keen to retain unfettered access to the continent’s labour market.

-Nicolas Hatton, co-chair of campaign group the3million, said he was unhappy that the deal backed Britain’s stance of making EU citizens apply to remain in the country.
+Nicolas Hatton, co-chair of the 3million, a campaign group supporting the rights of EU and British citizens with around 35,000 members on Facebook, said he was unhappy that the deal backed Britain’s stance of making EU citizens apply to remain in the country.

 “All EU citizens here will need to apply to stay, while so far we were granted residents’ rights,” he told Reuters.